google/wuffs/doc/related-work.md

 Low-Level Programming Embedded in F\*"](https://arxiv.org/pdf/1703.00053.pdf).

-[Cryptol](https://github.com/GaloisInc/cryptol) is another project that, like F\* / KreMLin and its HACL\* sub-project, focuses on cryptographic algorithms, rather than Puffs' focus on file formats, and also relies on a sophisticated theorem prover like Z3.
+[Cryptol](https://github.com/GaloisInc/cryptol) is another project that, like Everest (including F\* / KreMLin and its HACL\* sub-project, and Dafny / Vale), focuses on cryptographic algorithms, rather than Puffs' focus on file formats, and also relies on a sophisticated theorem prover like Z3.

-Once again, we're not claiming that such projects are unworkable, just different, with different trade-offs.
+Once again, we're not claiming that these other approaches are unworkable, or not useful, just different, with different trade-offs.

 ## Why Not Rust?